3 nights starting from

 Day 1: Arrival and Harbour Cruise.

-Day 2: (2020) Museumpark, Het Nieuwe Instituut, Sonneveld House and Chabot Museum.
+Day 2: Museumpark, Het Nieuwe Instituut, Sonneveld House, Chabot Museum and The Depot.

 Morning short walking tour around the Museumpark to externally view some of the modernist villas before visits to the Het Nieuwe Instituut, Museum of Architecture for an overview of Dutch design.
 Afterwards we visit the Sonneveld House, dating from 1933 and designed by the architecture firm of Brinkman & Van der Vlugt (also known for the Van Nelle Factory) in the Dutch Functionalist style, it is one of the best-preserved houses in this style.
 Afternoon visit the Chabot Museum and Villa, which houses an important collection of works by Dutch Expressionist Henk Chabot.
 The striking white villa in the very heart of the city was designed in 1938 by architect, G. W. Baas in a Modernist style and initially built as a private residence for the Kraajeveld family.
 The house is distinguished by light, airy spaces with open views over the garden and the surrounding Museumpark.
 A visit here combines modern art, architecture and history.
+Finally to the brand new “Depot”, next to the Museum Boijmans (which is currently closed for renovation), a new concept in museum in design.
+The Museum Boijmans’ Van Beuningen collection is world famous - it has been growing for 170 years and currently contains some 151,000 objects, of which only 8% can be shown in the monumental museum building.
+The greater part of the collection has been stored away across multiple art depots that are closed off to the public and have proven prone to flooding, an increasingly unsafe and unsustainable environment – until now.
+The new Depot (due to open in Autumn 2021) will make the entire collection accessible to the public and safe for future generations – it promises to be a revolutionary concept in museum design.
+Its rooftop garden and restaurant will also offer a spectacular panoramic view of the city and its harbour.
 Evening lecture, ‘Ten Dutch Contemporary Architects You May Never Have Heard Of’ and dinner at the hotel.

 Day 3: Van Nelle Factory, architectural walking tour seeing the city's most important sights.